About the Trust

 How we make grants

 The Armed Forces Covenant Fund Trust makes grants several ways.

 Many of our funding programmes can be oversubscribed and our Trustees cannot fund all good project ideas.
 It’s really important that you read through our programme guidance carefully before you apply to us for a grant.

+We believe that collaboration is extremely important when it comes to successful grant making and making the biggest impact upon an identified challenge.
 We always encourage organisations to work together to deliver their funded projects, to offer the best possible support for the Armed Forces community.
 Under the terms of some of our funding programmes, this may be a desirable requirement, whereas for others it is essential that there are formal arrangements for collaboration and complementary work, and/or sharing of resources.

 We describe these models below and will make it clear in our programme guidance if we are seeking applications for partnership grants or for portfolios.

 Single grants are where we award funding to one organisation to carry out a project.